School transport for reception to year 11 children

 Is my child eligible?

-We provide free school transport to the nearest school* to your home if it is over the following walking distances:
+We provide free school transport to the nearest school to your home if it is over the following statutory walking distances:

 • 2 miles for children under eight years of age

-• 3 miles for children aged over eight
+• 3 miles for children aged over eight or,

 • where the route to the nearest school is not safe to walk accompanied by a responsible adult

-*the nearest suitable school for transport purposes includes schools in neighbouring authorities.
+The nearest suitable school for transport purposes includes schools in neighbouring authorities.
 If you live near the boundary, you might find that the nearest school is outside of North Yorkshire.

 Free school transport is available to eligible pupils from the start of reception year until the end of year 11.

-If the nearest school is full, transport will be provided to the nearest school with places available, in line with our transport policy
+If the nearest school is full, transport will be provided to the nearest school with places available, in line with our transport policy (pdf / 1 MB).

-Find your nearest school
+Finding your nearest school

 Transport eligibility due to a child’s special educational needs, disability, or mobility